 Death Proof is an interesting lesser effort from Quentin Tarantino.
-It’s noble intentions exist within a cluttered picture, which fundamentally has an identity crisis while also possessing a patronising excessiveness.
-On the one hand, its wants to embrace the sleaziness and style of a slasher film.
-It certainly does this to varying levels of success.
-All of which are conceptual.
+Its noble intentions exist within a cluttered picture, which fundamentally has an identity crisis while also possessing a patronising excessiveness.
+It wants to embrace the sleaziness and style of a slasher film.
+However, one can’t help but feel that its reach is all conceptual.

-For example, the title Death Proof refers to the car which the antagonist- Stuntman Mike (Kurt Russell) fashions for his primary gimmick and weapon to kill, much like Jason Voorhees and his hockey mask and machete.
-It is a great contemporary conceptualisation of a slasher villain.
-However, he is not very frightening, and Tarantino’s attempt at the voyeuristic axioms of the genre do not yield any genuine tension.
+For example, the title Death Proof refers to the car that the antagonist- Stuntman Mike (Kurt Russell) fashions for his primary gimmick and weapon to kill, much like Jason Voorhees and his hockey mask and machete.
+It’s a great contemporary conceptualisation of a slasher villain.
+However, he’s not very frightening, and Tarantino’s attempt at the voyeuristic axioms of the genre do not yield any genuine tension.

-One gets the feeling that Tarantino’s usual effortless build up of tension is missing in this picture.
-Instead, the film feels like the director excitingly attempting to explain how his film evokes slasher films, without realising what make them work in the first place.
-They fundamentally engage because they represent the generational revenge of parents in the sixties who were punishing their adolescent’s new found loose morals.
+One gets the feeling that Tarantino’s usual effortless build-up of tension is missing in this picture.
+Instead, the film feels like the director is excitingly attempting to explain how his film evokes slasher films, without realising what makes them work in the first place.
+They are fundamentally engaging because they represent the generational revenge of parents in the sixties who were punishing their adolescent’s new-found loose morals.
 Or in the case of the original, A Nightmare on Elm Street, the teenage characters were getting killed because of their parents’ original sin.

 None of this vigorous sub-textual depth exists within a frame of Death Proof.
-In fact, one can say that it is Tarantino’s least engaging film regarding individual themes and the continued exploration of the self-appointed persona.
+In fact, one can say that it’s Tarantino’s least engaging film regarding individual themes and the continued exploration of the self-appointed persona.
 Tarantino also tries to evoke the sudden, surprising and jarring character and plot machinations of Alfred Hitchcock’s Psycho.
-However, without the subtext, and tension this falls apart.
+However, without the subtext, and the tension this falls apart.

-However, some of the best aspects of Death Proof come from its second half.
+Some of the best aspects of Death Proof come from its second half.
 Here the characters are better drawn; the conversations crackle with wit and the acting is memorable and lingering.
 Zoe Bell is a real revelation as a first-time actor with a natural presence and charm.
 Her stunt work is astonishing and sublime, as she straps herself to the front of a car.
-The moment provides the best acting moment of the picture.
-Abernathy Ross (Rosario Dawson) observes Bell’s stunt and the camera focus on Dawson’s face and in those ten seconds, she runs a gambit of emotions from utter fear, admiration and finally unconstrained as well as adrenalised excitement.
+The moment provides the best acting moment in the picture.
+Abernathy Ross (Rosario Dawson) observes Bell’s stunt and the camera focus on Dawson’s face and in those ten seconds, she runs a gambit of emotions from utter fear, admiration and finally unconstrained excitement.

-Finally, this second half of the picture is commendable because it embraces the strong female character mantra and turns it into a satisfying genre set piece of thrilling stunt work and comeuppance.
-The sequence in question which last ten minutes depicts an exciting chasing between Stuntman Mike and a group of girls in a classic film car.
+The second half of the picture is also commendable because it embraces the strong female character’s mantra and turns it into a satisfying genre set piece of thrilling stunt work and comeuppance.
+The sequence in question depicts an exciting chasing between Stuntman Mike and a group of girls in a classic film car.
 With perfect framing, great point of view of shots and excellent close-ups, the sequence represents one of Tarantino’s most consistently thrilling scenes.